buzzdalf/lgx_lite/README.md

 Attach either Body6 or Body13 to the side of the extruder.
 Slide the extruder assembly onto the 2020 mount.
 Tighten up with an m3 screw.

+See the photos in the pictures forlder for visual aids.